Glossary

 Break-even POAS

 Break-even POAS is the simplest threshold in the whole framework: it is always 1.0.
 At a POAS of 1.0 each pound of ad spend returns exactly one pound of profit, so the advertising washes its face and contributes nothing above its own cost.
 Below 1.0 the campaign is losing money on a contribution basis; above 1.0 it is genuinely adding profit.
 This is cleaner than the equivalent revenue threshold, because break-even ROAS changes with every product’s margin - a 30 percent margin item breaks even at roughly 3.3 ROAS, a 50 percent item at 2.0 - whereas break-even POAS is one no matter what you sell.
+That stability is what makes a POAS floor (say 1.5) a good target to optimise toward, giving every channel and product the same comparable hurdle.

 Why POAS matters most in ecommerce